diogro/cv/english.md

 ## Education

 `2014-current`
-__Genetics and Evolutionary Biology Graduate Program at the University of São Paulo__
+__Genetics and Evolutionary Biology PhD Program__

 - Ongoing science PhD with project "Direct estimates of evolutionary parameters using QTL analysis"
 - Advisor: Gabriel Marroig
 - In collaboration with Jason Wolf at the University of Bath
-- Universidade de São Paulo
+- University of São Paulo

 `2010-12`
-__Genetics and Evolutionary Biology Graduate Program at the University of São Paulo__
+__Genetics and Evolutionary Biology Masters Program__

-- Masters in science entitle "Morphological Evolution and Modularity"
+- Masters in science entitled "Morphological Evolution and Modularity"
+- Advisor: Gabriel Marroig
-- Universidade de São Paulo
+- University of São Paulo

 `2007-09`
 __Biological Sciences Undergrad program at the University of São Paulo__

 - Bachelors degree in Biology with an emphasis in Evolutionary Biology
-- Universidade de São Paulo
+- University of São Paulo

 `2003-07`
-__Curso de Ciências Moleculares__

-- Bacharel com ênfase em biologia, matemática aplicada e mecânica estatística
+__Molecular Sciences Course__

+- Bachelors degree with an emphasis in biology, applied math and statistical mechanics
+- Advisor: Vera Bohomoletz Henriques
-- Universidade de São Paulo
+- University of São Paulo

 ## Bolsas